Backblaze/b2-sdk-python/doc/source/account_info.rst

  * :py:class:`b2sdk.v1.InMemoryAccountInfo` - basic implementation with no persistence
  * :py:class:`b2sdk.v1.SqliteAccountInfo` - for console and GUI applications

-both provide the :ref:`AccountInfo interface <account_info_interface>`.
+and both provide the full :ref:`AccountInfo interface <account_info_interface>`.

 .. note::
    Backup applications and many server-side applications should :ref:`implement their own <my_account_info>` *AccountInfo*, backed by the metadata/configuration database of the application.

 ***************************